i-jurij/oswc/README.md

 The same is true for fonts in public/fonts.
 But they can be rewritten in css file.

 public/js/adm/* for admin pages, don't remove.

+adm/change_pass.php
+Here you can add, delete a user, change his login, password or status.
+All users who have access to the administration section in the "users" table of the database there are entries: username, password, status (fields for email and email_status are not used yet).
+Username and status - the length of the field is 25 pieces (letters, numbers, hyphens, underscores), password - 120 any characters.
+Status has three categories: admin, moder, user.
+By default, there are no differences between them, they need to be set in the file app/view/adm.php by splitting an array of pages into parts available for different categories of users.
+The example is in the file itself.
+Statuses, respectively, can still be added.

+adm/create_del_page.php
+Create or del page:
+add controller, model, view;
+create and add to adm_pages table or pages table vars for template:
+* page_alias(100) - short name of the page preferably in Latin, and unique, and only letters or digits up to 100 letters;
+page_templates - path to the template, excluding public/templates, if necessary, eg "first/templ.php";
+* page_title - short name of the page in your language, letters, numbers, hyphens, underscores up to 100 pieces;
+page_meta_description - description of the site page in the search results, and for SEO, page_meta_keywords - a list of keywords corresponding to the content of the site page, page_robots - rules for loading and indexing certain pages of the site (https://yandex.ru/support/webmaster/controlling-robot/meta-robots.html),
+* page_h1 - title of page,
+* page_img - path to img of page on home page, exclude public/imgs/pages, eg "about/about.jpg"
+page_content - html|php content of page
+* page_access - access level to page: admin, moder, user.
+* - necessary

+Create data for home page too.
+Records are needed for the template (title and other things for main page of site).